gentarom/AppDiscoveryTool/FilesForThisGithubSite/HowToRunThisTool.md

 ## Step 0: Select target domain controller
 Select domain </span>controller(s) you wish to analyze.
 You will need to run the following instructions on each domain controllers you wish to analyze.
-See "Aditional Info" section for more details about which domain controllers to select.
+See [Additional Info](https://github.com/gentarom/AppDiscoveryTool/blob/main/FilesForThisGithubSite/AppDiscoveryTool.md#additional-info) section for more details about which domain controllers to select.
 <br>
 <br>
 <br>